News

 The ruins of Poenari (AKA Dracula's Vulture's Nest) Transylvania, Romania.
 (Photo by our local Romanian guide and expert)

-(The ruins of Poenari AKA Dracula’s Vulture’s Nest) Transylvania, Romania.
+(The ruins of Poenari AKA Dracula’s Vulture’s Nest, Transylvania, Romania.
 Photo by our local Romanian guide and expert)

 Our Transylvanian guide (with whom I explored Romania extensively) and I have designed a journey that will take us to the best local haunts: medieval castles with gruesome history, torture chambers, moody cemeteries, all contrasted with one of the most beautiful times of year to visit Romania which will be glowing in autumn colours.

-*New to 2024, video: We’ll be joined this year by the producer and videographer of a 19-times Emmy Award winning news correspondent who will not only provide you with video of your trip but will help those who wish to shoot video like a pro, even if you’re just using a phone.
+We’ll be joined this year by the producer and videographer of a 19-times Emmy Award winning news correspondent who will not only provide you with video of your trip but will help those who wish to shoot video like a pro, even if you’re just using a phone.

 Keep scrolling for itinerary, prices, inclusions, and hosts’ bios.